Immersive and Wearable Thermal Rendering for Augmented Reality: Results

 The adaptive staircase experiment was conducted for four total conditions: warming the entire thermal device, cooling the entire thermal device, warming a single row of the TEM array, and cooling a single row of the array.
 The bottom horizontal row of TEM elements in the device was chosen for the line conditions (Figure \ref{fig:Ch4-FirstExperiment} (a-b)), which corresponds to testing the JND of the thenar eminence and base of the palm.
 The chosen conditions were selected to evaluate both the global and localized thermal sensitivity of the palm, as these areas are critical for perceiving thermal feedback in AR applications.

 A reference stimulus of $4\celsius$ above or below the device's ambient temperature ($30\celsius$) was chosen for the heating and cooling trials, respectively.
 An initial step size of $4\celsius$ was chosen, meaning the initial test stimulus was $8\celsius$ above or below ambient conditions.
 Each stimuli was presented to the user for a period of 3.5 seconds, with no Inter-Stimulus Interval (ISI) between them (ISI=0s).
 No ISI was chosen to avoid time order errors, based on the results of Hojatmadani et al. \cite{hojatmadaniTimeDelayAffects2022}, who found that ISI had a significant effect on calculated JNDs.
-Before and after the presentation of the two stimuli the thermal device was allowed to return to it's ambient temperature.
+Before and after the presentation of the two stimuli the thermal device was allowed to return to its ambient temperature.
 Each staircase test was conducted until 10 reversals were observed (changes in response from same to different or different to same, see Figure \ref{fig:Ch4-FirstExperiment} (c)).
 The step sizes at the last eight reversals were then averaged to calculate the participant's JND for the specific condition.

-The results of the JND testing (Figure \ref{fig:Ch4-FirstExperiment}).
+The results of the JND testing are shown in Figure \ref{fig:Ch4-FirstExperiment}.
 The individual JNDs for each condition failed to reject the null hypothesis of the Shapiro-Wilk test, indicating that they come from normal distributions.
 As such, the individual JNDs for each condition were fit to a normal curve in order to derive the 95\% Confidence Interval (CI).
 The "Line-Warming" condition was found to have an average JND of $3.88\celsius$ (95\% CI: $3.49\celsius$-$4.27\celsius$), the "Line-Cooling" condition to have an average JND of $3.75\celsius$ (95\% CI: $3.36\celsius$-$4.14\celsius$), the "All-Warm" condition to have an average JND of $2.51\celsius$ (95\% CI: $2.30\celsius$-$2.71\celsius$), and the "All-Cool" condition an average JND of $2.88\celsius$ (95\% CI: $2.54\celsius$-$3.22\celsius$).
+This is consistent with previous work by Hojatmadani et al. \cite{hojatmadaniTimeDelayAffects2022} investigating the JND of the human palm.

 An ANOVA was run on all four conditions and no significant difference was found among the conditions ($p=0.0549$).
 However, the low p value gives weight to the observed trend that the JND was smaller for the "All" mode conditions, implying that users can detect a smaller threshold between presented stimuli when the entire TEM array is activated.